MaxwellJChen/ArgParse/README.md

 # CLI Dispatcher: C++ CLI Argument Parser & Function Dispatcher

 ## Capabilities
-Dispatcher is a helper class which simplifies CLI development by handling command execution and argument parsing/casting under-the-hood.
-Completely eliminate the nested ifs and switch statements to route to the proper command, alongside the logic to cast and execute afterwards.
+Typically, extensive if statements and switch cases are needed to route to the correct command in CLI development, after which, error handling and casting must also be programmed by the developer.
+Dispatcher is a helper class which completely eliminates this overhead by handling command execution and argument parsing under-the-hood.
 - Calls the correct method based on inputted strings
 - Casts method arguments to any user-defined type
 - Accepts any method as long as static or free methods with void return type